simonsobs/sotodlib/docs/context.rst

 .. note::

-   The difference between ObsDb and ObsFileDb is that the ObsFileDb describes how data for a given ObsFileDb is organized on disk.
-The ObsFileDb is consulted when it is time to load data for an observation.
+   The difference between ObsDb and ObsFileDb is that ObsDb contains arbitrary high-level descriptions of Observations, while ObsFileDb only contains information about how the Observation data is organized into files on disk.
+ObsFileDb is consulted when it is time to load data for an observation into memory.
 The ObsDb is a repository of information about Observations, independent of where on disk the data lives or how the data files are organized.

 Creating an ObsDb
 =================